Investigating and Designing for Trust in AI-powered Code Generation Tools: Introduction

 \section{Introduction}

-Emerging generative AI applications began supporting human tasks in various domains, ranging from creative work such as writing and drawing to complex information work such as software engineering.
-In the domain of software engineering, AI-powered code generation tools such as Github Copilot~\cite{GitHubCopilotYour}, Tabnine~\cite{AIAssistantSoftware}, Kite~\cite{KiteSayingFarewell2022} and Amazon CodeWhisperer~\cite{MLpoweredCodingCompanion} have quickly emerged and gained popularity in programmer communities~\cite{Dohmke2022}.
-Designed to be developers' ``AI pair programmer''~\cite{GitHubCopilotYour,MLpoweredCodingCompanion} that enables a new way of programming assistance ~\cite{sarkarWhatItProgram2022, barkeGroundedCopilotHow2022}, these tools can generate multiple lines of code in real-time based on a prompt within the Integrated Development Environment (IDE)~\cite{sarkarWhatItProgram2022}.
+With the rapid development of generative AI in recent years, it's increasingly used to support various human tasks in multiple domains, including complex information work such as software engineering.
+In software engineering, AI-powered code generation tools such as \gh Copilot~\cite{GitHubCopilotYour} and Tabnine~\cite{AIAssistantSoftware} have quickly gained popularity in programmer communities~\cite{Dohmke2022, liang2024large}, enabling a new way of programming assistance~\cite{sarkarWhatItProgram2022, barkeGroundedCopilotHow2022}.
+AI code generation tools can generate multiple lines of code in real-time based on a prompt within an Integrated Development Environment (IDE)~\cite{sarkarWhatItProgram2022}.

-While researchers and users are excited about AI-powered code generation tools, these tools also introduce new design challenges in creating proper user experiences.
-One significant challenge involves helping users build the \emph{right} trust with the AI.
+While researchers and software developers are excited about AI-powered code generation tools, these tools also introduce new design challenges in creating responsible and reliable user experiences.
+One significant challenge involves helping users evaluate the trustworthiness of AI tools.
 Software developers' trust in programming support tools has long been studied as a crucial design requirement for such tools, as it serves as a key prerequisite for the safety of resulting software products~\cite{lipner2004,hasselbring2006, Zakir2014}.
-However, with little explicit consideration of users' trust in the current design of AI-powered code generation tools, developers can find it challenging to form an accurate mental model of what AI tools can do or not~\cite{sarkarWhatItProgram2022}, determine in which tasks they should trust AI, or determine the quality of specific AI suggestions~\cite{vaithilingamExpectationVsExperience2022, barkeGroundedCopilotHow2022}; thus becoming vulnerable to either over and under trust AI.
+Without proper support, developers can find it challenging to form accurate mental models of what AI tools can do or not~\cite{sarkarWhatItProgram2022} or determine the quality of specific AI suggestions~\cite{vaithilingamExpectationVsExperience2022, barkeGroundedCopilotHow2022, pearceAsleepKeyboardAssessing2022}; thus becoming vulnerable to over- or under-trusting the AI~\cite{Zakir2014,murphyhill2021tse}.